enatsek/Debian-Ubuntu/kvm1.md

 virt-viewer --connect qemu+ssh://exforge@elma/system testkvm
 ```

-Remember to replace exforge with your user name on the server and elma  with your server's hostname
+Replace `exforge` with your username on the server and `elma` with your server's hostname.

 <br>

 ## 3. Remote Graphical Management

 ---
-Our server has no graphical interface (like the most servers).
-If you  really want a graphical management, you can install virt-manager on your  workstation and manage your VMs from there.
+Our server lacks a graphical interface (like most servers).
+For graphical management, install `virt-manager` on your workstation:

 **Run on your workstation:**